vibespin.utils package

 Generate and save a standardized temperature sweep plot.

-Displays magnetization, energy, susceptibility, and specific heat as functions of temperature.
-When entropy or tau_int are provided the layout expands to 3×2; otherwise the classic 2×2 is used.
-Saves the figure via save_plot().
+Displays magnetization, energy, susceptibility, and specific heat as functions of temperature in a dedicated thermodynamics figure.
+When entropy or tau_int are provided a companion diagnostics figure is saved alongside the main figure.

 Parameters: